pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Manage channel members

-Set and remove channel memberships for a user.
+Set and Remove channel memberships for a user.

 #### Method(s)